Nynuphar/IDEAL-doc/docs/source/index.rst

 This section explains how to add a patient from the hospital database to a study.

-This can be used to manually built a patient list for a new study created on IDEAL from scratch or add new patients to an ongoing study which was imported to IDEAL.
+This can be used to manually built a patient list for a new study created on CHIL from scratch or add new patients to an ongoing study which was imported to CHIL.

 .. toctree::
    :maxdepth: 1